-NCDR Issues Guidance For Use of Its Clinical Cardiovascular Quality of Care Measures During COVID-19 Pandemic
+NCDR Maintains Guidance For Use of Its Clinical Cardiovascular Quality of Care Measures During COVID-19 Pandemic

 The mission of the NCDR is to improve patient care and heart health through trusted, real-world evidence.
 The clinical benchmark reporting provided to hospitals and clinicians is based on a well-established data system and evidence-based, validated measures of quality of care and outcomes.

 The global COVID-19 pandemic continues to disrupt health care delivery as evidenced by the U.S. federal government's COVID-19 Pandemic Public Health Emergency Declaration that remains in effect.
 The ACC is monitoring the regional variations and unpredictability of surges that impact care delivery beyond COVID-19-specific access and treatment.
 NCDR guidance regarding use of clinical cardiovascular quality of care measures will remain in effect at least until the National Public Health Emergency is lifted.
 NCDR will evaluate the measure guidance once the emergency declaration is lifted and will publish an update regarding the guidance no sooner than 45 days later.

 NCDR benchmark reporting is updated quarterly and reflects the previous four quarters ("rolling four quarters").
 The NCDR benchmark reports provided to participating hospitals, facilities and clinicians will continue to provide valuable insights on the delivery of cardiovascular patient care for internal quality improvement efforts even during the pandemic.
 However, recognizing the changes required because of the pandemic, the NCDR is providing the following guidance for the use of NCDR data for the purposes of external accountability, such as health insurance payer programs or employment compensation programs.